We've lost count of the number of times people have asked us about USB flash drives they've found. "It was in my mailbox!" "I saw it on the sidewalk!"

 If they say yes, we schedule a malware scan immediately.

-Why did we do that?
+Why would we do that?
 After all, it’s a free USB drive.
+No files, no signs of use.
 What’s the harm?

-Malware embedded in the USB drive.
+Malware embedded in the flash drive.
 That’s the harm.

 Cops warn of malware-infected USB sticks placed in mailboxes – FoxNews Tech

 Hackers and cybercriminals are preying on people’s sense of curiosity.
-If you found an unmarked USB drive, what would you do?
+If you found an unmarked USB drive/microSD card, what would you do?
 Plug it into your PC to find out what's on it, right?

 The problem is, the malware starts working the second you plug in the drive.
 Your information gets stolen before you blink.
 Or your computer’s locked up with ransomware.

 Is it possible to clean the malware off & use the USB drive safely?
-Possible, but it depends on the malware.
-Some malware apps embed themselves in a drive’s firmware—even a format won’t get rid of it.
+It's possible, in theory.
+However, it depends 100% on the malware type.
+Some malware code embeds itself in a drive’s firmware—where it's staying.
+Even a format won’t get rid of it.

-So what should you do if you find a USB drive on the street?
-Take a hammer to it.
+So what should you do if you find a USB drive/microSD card on the street?
+Smash it with a hammer.
 Then throw it away.